-I ended up in their regular group and I can count the times where I went to work straight from one of our game sessions.
+I really cherish those days.
+There were plenty of times where we played until the morning and I went to work straight from one of our game sessions.

 For the Buccaneer Bass I wrote the adventure Raid on Rannigh’s Cliff, and edited the adventure Jack of all Sides and a few others that appeared on the website.

 The website has been offline for years now but to this day people are still asking about that website.
-That was a very fun project to be a part of.
+That was an enjoyable project to be a part of.

 Over the years I have been very fortunate to have been able to meet and even play with some of my favorite game designers.

 I’ve played games with Adam Scott Glancy, Sandy Petersen, Lynne Hardy, Jason Durall, and Robin D. Laws.

 Going to conventions all over Europe has enabled me to meet RPG luminaries like Frank Mentzer, Monte Cook, and Wayne Reynolds.

 Meeting RPG royalty.
 Mr. Frank Mentzer at Lucca Games 2014